samwize/fastlane/frameit/README.md

 ** This is a fork of [fastlane/frameit](https://github.com/fastlane/fastlane/frameit).**

+It was needed previously as frameit didn't support well for certain dimensions.

+Now, as of 2017 Nov, it seems much better.

+So this project is not needed for now.

 ## Changes in samwize's fork

 - Added iPhone 4 device frame (vertical only) in `devices_frames` since Apple does not provide it